IoT Automation Trend Rides Next Wave of Machine Learning, Big Data

 IoT implementers should be aware that greater automation is about more than machine learning algorithms.
 Team leaders must also understand the full life cycle of products.

-“Autonomous automation means you have to extract the data, maintain it, figure out where you store it — it’s a different computing architecture, requiring a new way of planning,” Ojea said.
+“Autonomous automation means you have to extract the data, maintain it, figure out where you store it — it’s a different computing architecture, requiring a new way of planning,” Aparicio said.
 “Nothing comes free, machine learning is very compute and data intensive.”

 An answer to that issue in some cases will be robotics linked with edge computing.
-“It makes a lot of sense to put computer power very close to the process,” Ojea said.
+“It makes a lot of sense to put computer power very close to the process,” Aparicio said.
 “Edge fits well.”

 From the days of the Jacquard automated loom through to Henry Ford’s automated assembly line and beyond, automation has driven new technology use.
 Clearly, the technologies now ready to meet that call are many, giving tech leaders plenty to ponder as they reimagine automation as it applies to IoT.